Skip to content Skip to footer

 Backups

-If you are using other solutions you should check the backup routines of theses solutions, or you may have to implement your own routines.
-If not relying on managed storage, an often suggested backup rule is 3-2-1.
+If you use other solutions you should check the backup routines of theses solutions, or you may have to implement your own routines.

 Here the explanation from NFDI4Chem License: CC BY-SA 4.0